mem48/geocompr/main.md

 While all these are still available on CRAN, **spatstat** stands out among them, as it remains dominant in the field of spatial point pattern analysis [@baddeley_spatial_2015].

 The subsequent issue of R News also put spatial packages in the spotlight, with an introduction **splancs** and commentary on future prospects [@bivand_more_2001].
 Notably, the paper mentions the need for standardization of spatial interfaces, efficient mechanisms for exchanging data with GIS, and handling of spatial metadata such as coordinate reference systems (CRS).
+Two packages for testing for spatial autocorrelation were mentioned; they were subsequently folded into **spdep** [@R-spdep].

+A package not mentioned in these overviews was **maptools** [@R-maptools], initially containing a wrapper for shapelib written by Nicholas Lewin-Koh permitting the reading of ESRI Shapefiles into nested lists.
+An obsolete S3 class called "Map" was used to contain a geometry nested list and a data.frame, but work on the class representation in **maptools** fed directly into **sp** before **sp** was published on CRAN.

 Two years later an extended review of spatial packages was published [@hornik_approaches_2003].
 Around this time the development of R's spatial capabilities started to be augmented with links to external libraries, especially GDAL) and PROJ.4, which facilitate geographic data I/O (covered in chapter \@ref(read-write)) CRS transformations respectively.
 Based on the wide range of data formats that could be read-in by GDAL, @hornik_approaches_2003 also proposed a spatial data class system, including support for points, lines, polygons and grids.
 These ideas can be seen in **rgdal** and **sp**, which became foundational packages for spatial data analysis with R [@bivand_applied_2013].

 **rgdal**, first released in 2003, greatly extended R's spatial capabilities in terms of access to spatial data formats previously unavailable to R users.
+Initially, only raster drivers were supported, based on Tim Keitt's GDAL bindings for R.
 Importantly, it enabled storing information about coordinate reference system and allowed for map projection and datum transformation.
+Many of these additional capabilities were developed by Barry Rowlingson and folded into the **rgdal** codebase because the same underlying external dependencies were needed.

 **sp**, released in 2005, overcame R's inability to distinguish spatial and non-spatial objects.
+It grew from a workshop before, and a session at the 2003 R conference in Vienna, gathering input from most interested package developers.
+At the same time, sourceforge was chosen for development collaboration (migrated to R-Forge five years later) and the R-sig-geo mailing list was started.

 Prior to 2005, spatial coordinates were generally were treated as any other number.
 **sp** provided generic classes and methods for spatial data.
 The sophisticated class system supported points, lines, polygons and grids, with and without attribute data.